 I use affiliate links in some blog posts.
 If you click through and make a purchase, I earn a small commission at no extra cost to yourself.
 Thank you for your support.

-Want some creative Lent activities for children this year?
+Want some creative Lent activities for families and children this year?

 Nope, thought you didn’t.